Manimala River

 Niranam is historically known as an ancient inland port at the confluence of Manimala River and Pamba River.
 At Kaviyoor ancient rock-cut cave temples can still be seen.

 Manimala River has been an important water way of Central Travancore.
 Rising in the hills of Kottayam-Idukki ranges, running westward, the river joins the plains at Manimala junction and then the flows through the midland plains and through the Kuttanad rice bowl area.
 Sand mining on the river bed has led to depletion of the water ways of the river.
-Pollution is also another issue.
+Pollution is a problem.